msalemor/llm-use-cases/cost-savings.md

 - In English, a token is 75% of an English word.
 In other words, 100 English words are about 75 tokens.
 - Special characters and accents count as tokens.
 - Languages that have many types of accents and special characters may incur higher token costs.
 In some languages like Spanish and Portuguese, accents could be replaced with non-accented characters and even some special characters could be removed.
 Though this may be grammatically incorrect, it could save on token counts whilst still achieving perfect Completion results.

-For example, the following Spanish Prompt has several grammatical mistakes like the word `dia` should be `día`, and there should be a question mark `¿` at the start of the sentence, and yet the Completion came back with the right answer.
+Sample:

 ```text
 Prompt: